MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/campaign-daytime-criterion.md

 The maximum number of day and time criterions that you can specify per campaign or ad group is 49.
 You may not specify any overlapping day and time ranges, for example Monday from 3:00AM to 5:00AM and Monday 4:00AM to 6:00AM are not allowed for the same campaign or ad group.
 Also for a given campaign or ad group, the maximum number of day and time criterions per day that you can specify is seven.
 For example you can specify up to 7 day and time criterions where the *Day* is set to Monday.

+If ad group level day and time criterions are specified, the campaign level day and time criterions are ignored for that ad group.
+In other words the ad group day and time criterions override the campaign day and time criterions, and are not applied as a union.

 > [!TIP]
 > For an overview of how to use target criterions, see [Show Ads to Your Target Audience](../guides/show-ads-target-audience.md).